-Some treatments for penile cancer can affect your ability to make someone pregnant (your fertility).
+Some treatments for penile cancer can affect your fertility.
 If you are worried about this, it is important to talk with your doctor before you start treatment.

-We have more information about fertility after treatment for men.
+We have more information about fertility after treatment.

 Tis, means the cancer cells are only in the top layer of skin.
 Some doctors call Tis pre-cancerous or non-invasive, because the cells have not spread below the surface of the skin.